 - Penal Code § 182: Outlaws conspiracy, including agreements between individuals to commit fraud or other white collar crimes

-White collar criminals may be prosecuted at the state or federal level.
+Did you know that white collar criminals may be prosecuted at the state or federal level?
 Key players include:

-- District Attorneys: These attorneys typically handle state-level prosecutions for white collar crimes such as embezzlement, fraud, and identity theft.
+- District Attorneys: These attorneys typically handle state-level prosecutions for crimes such as embezzlement, fraud, and identity theft.

-- U.S. Attorneys: These prosecutors manage federal cases, including large-scale financial crimes like securities fraud, money laundering, and Ponzi schemes that cross state lines or involve federal laws.
+- U.S. attorneys: These prosecutors manage federal cases, including large-scale financial crimes like securities fraud and Ponzi schemes that cross state lines or involve federal laws.

-- California Attorney General: In cases involving significant or high-profile white collar crimes, the Attorney General may step in to oversee the prosecution, especially when there is a public interest or complex legal issues at stake.
+- California Attorney General: In cases involving significant or high-profile crimes, the Attorney General may step in to oversee the prosecution, especially when there is a public interest or challenging legal issues at stake.

-Regardless of who’s prosecuting, an experienced Los Angeles criminal defense attorney can help you build a strong defense.
+Regardless of who’s prosecuting, a Los Angeles criminal defense attorney can help you build a strong defense.

 Contact a Los Angeles White Collar Crime Attorney Today

-If you’re facing white collar crime charges, you don’t have to fight them yourself.
-An experienced Los Angeles white collar crimes attorney from Simmrin Law Group can analyze the evidence against you and develop a winning legal defense.
+If you’re facing charges, you don’t have to fight them yourself.
+A Los Angeles white collar crime lawyer from Simmrin Law Group can analyze the evidence against you and develop a winning legal defense.

-Don’t hesitate to seek help.
-Schedule a free consultation today to take the first step toward clearing your name.
+Don’t hesitate to seek help from our defense law firm.
+Whether you’re facing bank fraud or another type of white collar offense, schedule a free consultation today to take the first step toward clearing your name.
+For more information, visit our FAQ page.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form